 In a study with open-source software communities, researchers found that developers tended to connect with people with similar levels of performance and experience.

-So, establishing this similarity will be crucial to integrate internally and nearshoring devs.
+So, establishing this similarity will be crucial to integrating internally and nearshoring devs.
 Nearshore software development is composed of engineers and devs who will be able to add value where in-house teams struggle.

 Most of the South American countries show high proficiency in the English language, beating out China and India who have remained at low proficiency.
 Brazilian devs, for instance, are excellent programmers to assist tech companies overseas in building and maintaining their products.